 We can help you to make your investment project in Central America a success.
 Contact the Central American Group.

-In 2017 foreign direct investment in Central America exceeded US $12 billion.
-This represented an increase of 9.8% when compared to figures for the previous year.
 In the period from 2010 to 2017, investment in Central America from outside of the region grew at a rate of 7.9%.
 This means that, in recent years, the participation of Central America in the receipt of FDI as a percentage of the total that has been received by the whole of Latin America and the Caribbean has increased.
 While in 2010 the percentage of FDI received by Central America was 3.9% of the total for Latin America and the Caribbean, by 2017 this figure had doubled to reach 7.8%.
 The Economic Commission for Latin America and the Caribbean (ECLAC) estimates that this trend will continue for the next several years.

 According to ECLAC, free trade agreements have given the countries of Central America a clear advantage as regards the attraction of foreign direct investment to the region.
 The most prominent free trade agreement that has positively affected FDI in Central America is the US-Central America-Dominican Republic Free Trade Agreement (DR-CAFTA).

 Costa Rica and Panama lead the way in the attraction of foreign direct investment in Central America.

 Figures reveal that, when considering outside investment over the last decade, Costa Rica and Panama have been the clear leaders.
 The two countries have accounted for more than half of the FDI revenues garnered over the ten-year period, while other economies in the region (such as El Salvador) received less than 5% of the total.